Crowds21/sheffield_acs/pages/JSON and Http.md

 	  collapsed:: true
 		- `JSON.stringify(object)`
 - Http
-	- Three main popular methods for reuse old data and  only receiving the missing data
+	- Three main popular methods for reusing old data and  only receiving the missing data [[card]]
-		- Ajax
+		- What is Ajax
 			- Ajax is a concept
 			- You do not have to reload a whole HTML page to update its content
 		- Axios